Dec 18, 2024 • 7 min read

 While many travelers prefer to skip internal flights for environmental reasons, there are some journeys on Borneo where the choice is between a 45-minute flight and a 12-hour dirt road trip by jeep.
 To reach remote areas such as Gunung Mulu National Park and the Kelabit Highlands, a domestic flight with MASwings is by far the most practical option.

-Regular, inexpensive trains make it easy to zip between the towns of the Malaysian Peninsula, with easy connections to Thailand and Singapore.
-The West Coast line runs from Padang Besar on the Thai border to Johor Bahru, just over the causeway from Singapore, while the East Coast or “Jungle” Line branches off at Gemas and traces the east coast towards Kota Bharu in Kelantan.
+Regular, inexpensive trains make it easy to zip between the towns of the Malaysian Peninsula, with easy connections onward to Thailand and Singapore.
+The West Coast line runs from Padang Besar, on the Thai border, to Johor Bahru, just over the causeway from Singapore.
+The East Coast or “Jungle” line branches off at Gemas and traces the east coast towards Kota Bharu in Kelantan.

 Trains are less frequent than buses and cost slightly more, but they offer a calm, gentle ride through Malaysia’s lush tropical scenery, and pull into a string of historic British-built train stations in cities such as Kuala Lumpur, Ipoh and Butterworth.
 Services are operated by KTM using a mix of electric and diesel trains; second-class seats are perfectly comfortable for daytime hops.

 Dozens of private bus companies jostle for trade in Malaysia, keeping fares low and services frequent.
-Konsortium Transnasional Berhad is the largest operator, but there are plenty of competitors.
+Konsortium Transnasional Berhad is the largest operator, operating services throughout the country under numerous brands – and it has plenty of competitors.
 At any bus station, wander around the ticket hall to compare prices and destinations between companies.

-Buses are typically fast and comfortable, with airline-style seats and air-conditioning so cold it can almost turn your mango juice into a frozen dessert (bring long sleeves or shiver).
-They’re also remarkably cheap, even on long routes, and leave to major destinations night and day – on the peninsula, you can often rock up and get a seat on a bus leaving within the hour to major destinations.
+Buses are typically fast and comfortable, with airline-style seats and air-conditioning so cold it can almost turn your mango juice into a frozen dessert (bring long sleeves – or expect to shiver).
+They’re also remarkably cheap, even on long routes, and depart for major destinations night and day.
+On the peninsula, you can often rock up and get a seat on a bus leaving within the hour to major destinations.

-Longer trips on Borneo need more planning – there might be only one or two buses a day, so book in advance with travel agencies, online or directly with the bus drivers a few days before you want to travel.
+Longer trips on Borneo need more planning.
+Since there might be only one or two buses a day, book in advance with travel agencies, online or directly with bus drivers a few days before you want to travel.

 Go by boat to reach island resorts and jungle outposts

-Plenty of ferries buzz from coastal ports to islands such as Penang, Pulau Langkawi and myriad islands off the coast of Borneo.
-There are also international routes connecting Sabah and Sarawak via Brunei, but no direct services between Borneo and Peninsular Malaysia.
-On any sea crossing, check the location of life vests and emergency exits, and avoid travel in stormy weather (particularly during the monsoon).
+Plenty of ferries buzz from coastal ports to islands such as Penang, Pulau Langkawi and the many specks off the coast of Borneo.
+There are also international routes connecting Sabah and Sarawak via Brunei – but no direct services between Borneo and Peninsular Malaysia.
+On any sea crossing, check the location of life vests and emergency exits, and avoid travel in stormy weather, particularly during the monsoon.

 Traveling by river in Borneo is one of Malaysia’s great adventures, though journeys here tend to be organized cruises rather than no-frills passenger-boat rides of the kind found in Kalimantan.
-Journeys up the Sungai Kinabatangan in Sabah are still hard to beat, with ample opportunities to spot wildlife en route.
-The three-hour river trip to Taman Negara National Park from Kuala Tembeling is another evocative jungle journey.
+Journeys up the Sungai Kinabatangan in Sabah are still hard to beat, with ample opportunities to spot wildlife like orangutans, proboscis monkeys and hornbills en route.
+The 3-hour river trip to Taman Negara National Park from Kuala Tembeling is another evocative jungle journey.

 Rent a car for local sightseeing

-Peninsular Malaysia is one of the few places in Asia where you might want to rent a self-drive car.
+Peninsular Malaysia is one of the few places in Asia where you might considering renting your own car and hitting the road yourself.
 Roads are well-maintained, road signs are clear and drivers broadly follow the rules (though you’ll want to give way to speeding buses and trucks).
-Avoid Kuala Lumpur’s tangled traffic system – stick to hiring a car in smaller towns for local exploring.
+Avoid Kuala Lumpur’s tangled traffic, and stick to exploring in and around smaller towns.

-A license from home is usually enough to hire a car but most hire firms only rent to drivers aged 23 or over.
+A license from home is usually enough to rent a car – but keep in mind that most firms only rent to drivers ages 23 and over.
 Avis, Hertz and local companies have offices at airports and in popular tourist hubs.
-Expect to pay from RM190 (US$45) per day, including insurance.
+Expect to pay from RM190 (US$43) per day, including insurance.
 Parking lots and metered on-street parking are easy to find, sometimes with payment via an app.

 Mopeds and small motorcycles can be hired inexpensively in popular hangouts such as the Cameron Highlands, Penang and Pulau Langkawi, and are great for local exploring.
 Bigger bikes can be hired in Kota Kinabalu, Kuching and Miri for tackling the tougher roads on Borneo.

-A standard home driving license should be sufficient to hire a moped, but you may need a motorcycle license for larger bikes.
-Check the hire terms to make sure you have adequate insurance; most firms ask you to leave your passport as a deposit.
+A standard driving license from your home country should be sufficient to hire a moped, but you may need a motorcycle license for larger bikes.
+Check the rental terms to make sure you have adequate insurance; most firms ask you to leave your passport as a deposit.

-Colorful rickshaws trundle around Melaka and Penang but most locals get around by city bus, taxi or rideshare.
+Colorful rickshaws still trundle around Melaka and Penang – though these days, most locals get around by city bus, taxi or rideshares.
 Malaysia’s taxi drivers don’t need much persuading to use the meter, but it can be hard to find a taxi away from shopping malls and transport hubs; summoning a rideshare via the Grab app is almost always the easiest option after dark.

 Accessible transportation in Malaysia

-For those with mobility issues, Malaysia can be a tricky place to travel.
-Where footpaths are present, curbs are high, routes are often blocked by construction work and crossings are few and far between, often involving climbing an overpass via stairs.
+For travelers with mobility issues, Malaysia can pose a challenge.
+Where footpaths are present, curbs are high, routes are often blocked by construction work and crossings are few and far between – and often involve climbing an overpass via stairs.

 Explore related stories